Githubense/cartesian_irrigator/README.md

 	roscore

-Once it has mounted the instance, open up a new terminal and run the launch command, this file contains all the necessary components:
+Once it has mounted the instance, open up a new terminal and run the launch command created to launch RViz, as well as the necessary nodes with the URDF callback integrated, this file contains all the necessary components:

 	roslaunch cartesian_irrigator display.launch